11 Natural Bug Repellents Worth Trying

 Lavender oil is a very common ingredient in homemade bug repellents.
 If a recipe calls for citrus oils, neem oil, lemon eucalyptus, clove, or cedarwood oils, you can also add a little lavender oil.
 This will help improve the fragrance.
-But you can also use lavender oil by itself in a mixture similar to the citrus oil recipe.
+But you can also use lavender oil by itself in a mixture similar to the citrus oil recipe for a home bug repellent.
 It won’t be quite as effective as some other options, but if you can’t stand the smell of other oils, it’s certainly worth a try as an alternative.

 DIY Neem Spray